serhii-dvorets/zoral_automation_engineer/3_sql/README.md

 ```
 I decided to use `TEST%` substring instead of `TEST-%` to use with `LIKE` operator in order to include the 'TEST - dev team' to the results.
-This group name looks LIKE quite a good candidate to be included in the group of other TEST groups (in real life, I'd ask the client or a manager about the clarifications, but now, for the sake of simplicity, I made the choice)
+This group name looks LIKE quite a good candidate to be included in the group of other TEST groups (in real life, I'd ask the client or a manager about the clarifications, but now, for the sake of simplicity, I made the choice for myself)
 ```

 SELECT name FROM `group` g